-The group exhibition Women on View addresses the eroticisation of the female body in advertising photography – starting with early product advertising from the 1940s, through the era of the hyper eroticisation of women in the 1990s, to contemporary positions in advertising photography.
+The group exhibition Women on View addresses the eroticisation of the female body in advertising photography – starting with early product advertising from the 1940s, the emancipation era of the 1970s, through the era of the hyper eroticisation of women in the 1990s, to contemporary positions in advertising photography.
 The exhibition features legendary posters and photographs by renowned artists such as Erwin Blumenfeld, Horst P. Horst, Lillian Bassman, Irving Penn, Helmut Newton, Guy Bourdin, Frank Horvat, Jeanloup Sieff, Hans Feurer, Albert Watson, Herb Ritts, Peter Lindbergh and Ellen von Unwerth.
 On the one hand, the exhibition illustrates the various ways in which women are portrayed in advertising.
 On the other hand, it questions the reciprocal influences of fashion and commercial photography in the creation of aesthetic standards.

 Furthermore, the exhibition aims to reflect the sociocultural impact of marketing imagery.
 Advertising functions as a mirror image of social attitudes, and as such is influential in defining role models and engraining notions of beauty.
 In today’s media-dominated world there is an ever growing tendency to disseminate more standardised values of attractiveness and beauty.
 Over the last decades, the use of a visual language in which female models were depicted in an objectified and provocative way led to a drastic sexualization of the public sphere.
 To what extent are contemporary portrayals of women still a testimony of the value society assigns to attractiveness?
 Is the depiction of female qualities as ideals of beauty an ineffable value, or is it an inclination in motion?